joleenchong/ObsidianNotes/Tools/Cloud Servers/Microsoft Azure/AZ-900 notes/Azure infrastructure.md

 		- Non-regional services - always available and resilient against zone & region-wide outages

 # Management Infrastructure
-- Resources - anything created, provisioned, deployed on Azure (e.g. VMs, virtual networks, databases, cognitive services, etc.)
+- [[Azure resource]]s - anything created, provisioned, deployed on Azure (e.g. VMs, virtual networks, databases, cognitive services, etc.)
 - Resource groups - groups of resources
 	- newly created resources must be put into resource group
 	- a single resource can be in only 1 group at a time